ManticoreGamesInc/platform-documentation/docs/getting_started/my_first_game/functionality.md

 !!! note
     You can delete what we previously had in `TutorialScript` if you'd like.

-Now when you walk over the coin, you'll pick it up, and the amount will be displayed every 5 seconds.
+Now when you walk over the coin, you'll pick it up, and the amount will be displayed every 1 second.
 The `for` loop will show the score of each `Player`, since Core comes equipped with multiplayer functionality right out of the box.

 Next up is to add a UI element to display this information instead of the bland `print_to_screen` call we have now.